Lamparter/Dev-Home/README.md

 ![Dev Home banner](https://github.com/user-attachments/assets/0413bc83-8764-4050-ae2e-e92bd821e041)

 Dev Home is a new experience from Microsoft aiming to give developers more power on Windows.
+It contains multiple powerful tools to give developers on Windows the best experience.

 Microsoft [officially announced](https://github.com/microsoft/devhome/pull/4028) they would be deprecating Dev Home on the 27th of January 2025.
 Just a couple days later, this repo was made and work continuing Dev Home began immediately.